Take advantage of free leaf disposal coupons

 A short section of NE 119th Street, about a half mile east of NE 72nd Avenue, was closed for about five weeks last summer to replace the Curtin Creek culvert.

 Significant construction will continue along the corridor, particularly near NE 72nd Avenue.
 Drivers should expect delays in the corridor and may want to use alternate routes, such as Padden Parkway to the south and NE 139th Street to the north.

 A reduced speed limit of 25 mph will remain in effect on NE 119th Street between NE 72nd Avenue and NE 87th Avenue.
 Please remember that fines are double for speeding and other infractions in a construction zone.

 Clark County will maintain access to all businesses during construction.

 Clark County will receive $4.1 million in federal funds to replace one bridge and upgrade four other crossings to withstand earthquakes.

-Fifth Plain Creek Bridge, on Northeast 88th Street about a half mile east of Northeast Ward Road, is the last wood support bridge in the county’s inventory of 78 bridges.
-The bridge will cost an estimated $2.28 million to replace, with federal funds covering 80 percent of the cost.
+Fifth Plain Creek Bridge, on Northeast 88th Street about a half mile east of Northeast Ward Road, was demolished during summer 2015.
+It was the last wood support bridge in the county’s inventory of 76 bridges and the only county-owned bridge classified as "structurally deficient."